TCPWAVE/Google-Cloud-DDI-Automation/README.md

 ### 5.2.1 Install google-cloud/datastore packages using below command
         npm install --save @google-cloud/datastore
 ### 5.2.2 Create Google Cloud Service Account
-Follow the steps provided in the below screenshot and download the JSON to the current folder and give this path as keyFileName in the node js function created in the next step. https://cloud.google.com/docs/authentication/production#obtaining_and_providing_service_account_credentials_manually
+Follow the steps provided in the below screenshot from the documentation and download the JSON to the current folder and give this path as keyFileName in the node js function created in the next step. https://cloud.google.com/docs/authentication/production#obtaining_and_providing_service_account_credentials_manually

 ![service-account](https://user-images.githubusercontent.com/4006576/54974230-57144100-4fb9-11e9-867c-f703296facc4.png)